hopkinsth/go-ruler/README.md

 ## Introduction

-go-ruler is a reimplementaion of [ruler](https://github.com/RedVentures/ruler) in go, partly as an experiment, eventually as an optimization strategy. go-ruler does not yet support programmatically composing rules with function calls like ruler does and exists primarily for processing rules described arrays of JSON objects with this structure:
+go-ruler is an implementaion of [ruler](https://github.com/RedVentures/ruler) in go, partly as an experiment, eventually as an optimization strategy. go-ruler supports programmatically constructing rules in a way similar to js-ruler and can also process rules stored in arrays of JSON objects with this structure:

 ```json
 {